OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 - The ``grub.cfg`` file is placed in the same directory as the path output by ``grub-mknetdir`` hereafter referred to as ``(FWPATH)``.
   Note: Our setup uses ``FWPATH=/tftpboot/uefi``.

-The client will only attempt to look up an IPv6_ address config once, however, it will try the IPv4_ address multiple times.
+The client will only attempt to look up an IPv6_ address value once, however, it will try the smaller and smaller parts of IPv4_ address multiple times as shown below.
 The first file in this list which can be downloaded successfully will be used for network booting.
+This gives flexibility when configuring multiple client computers.

 The concrete example below shows what would happen under the IPv4_ case:

 * UUID_: 7726a678-7fc0-4853-a4f6-c85ac36a120a